Call for Submissions is

 Special Sessions

-are unique dedicated sessions which can be created by working with the Technical Committees.
+are unique and dedicated sessions on a specific topic with 4-6 page Traditional Papers.
+Each paper presents a facet of the specific topic.
+These sessions can be created by working with the Technical Committees.
 If interested, you should discuss this with one of the Technical Committees to act as the sponsor.

 Abstract-Reviewed Papers